Strategic communication of narratives

-While this article studies the communication of narratives from an equilibrium point of view, one might ask whether individuals correct for the strategic play of a sender by adjusting their action after being exposed to a narrative or accept the narrative whenever it fits the data better than some default model.
-To this end, we are preparing an experimental study on Prolific along the lines of \cite{barron2023narrative}.
-Our hypotheses concern whether or not subject receivers tend towards equilibrium or na\"ive play and what ambiguity rule best fits the data.
+In light of \cite{schwartzstein2021using}, one might now ask whether individuals take into account a sender's strategic incentives when being exposed to a narrative, as we assume they do, or simply adopt a narrative whenever it fits the data well (compared to some default).
+To this end, we conduct a laboratory experiment along the lines of \cite{barron2023narrative} in a companion project.
+Our main hypothesis concerns whether subject receivers take the conflict of interest between them and the subject sender into account when evaluating the communicated narrative.